-NOLAH was formed in 2012 by five friends living in San Diego, all of whom had grown up in the New Orleans and Baton Rouge areas.
+NOLAH was formed in 2012 by five friends living in San Diego, all of whom had lived in the New Orleans and Baton Rouge areas of Louisiana.
 All of us has experienced the challenge of recovery after disaster, either personally or in assisting friends and family to recover.

-Most of this experience was gained in the wake of Hurricane Katrina, hence the “NOLA” in our name.
+Our shared hometown of New Orleans is remembered through the “NOLA” in our name.
 But what does the “H” stand for?

-- HELP – Help for homeowners, businesses, and the entire community.
+HELP – Help for homeowners, businesses, veterans, and communities.

 HOPE – In a time when many can feel hopeless, we seek to restore hope.